 So you compensate by living a life of half-measure where you’re not completely there—you’ve always got a wall up that keeps you safe.

-I Understand You and There is Hope and a Solution
+There is Hope and a Solution

 After many agonizing years I got help through counseling therapy which was only partially effective.
 It wasn’t until I experienced sexual healing with a hands-on healer that I was able to put the pieces together and release the deep seated—in my heart and body—emotions and patterns of belief that sabotaged my life.